 When you take a leave of absence, tuition charges may be reduced on a prorated schedule.
 The effective date of the leave of absence will determine your tuition liability for the semester.

-- The Office of the Bursar can also provide information about obtaining a refund if you purchased tuition insurance, including the A.W.G.
+- The Office of the Bursar can provide information about obtaining a refund if you purchased tuition insurance, including the A.W.G.
 Dewar, Inc. claim forms.

 - Funded graduate students returning from an approved Health Leave of Absence within the four-year window retain any financial support remaining from their original offer of admission, as outlined in the Code of Legislation of the Graduate Faculty.
+Performing work associated with a fellowship or Teaching Assistantship constitutes academic activity and can impact the effective date of your leave of absence.
+It is important that you consult your Graduate Field Assistant before committing to the HLOA, so that you understand the impact of taking a health leave on your individual funding package.

 - If you receive financial aid, it is important that you consult with a financial aid representative prior to submitting your HLOA request.
 The Office of Financial Aid website provides general information about Leaves of Absence and Withdrawal, but you will need to understand the impact of taking an HLOA on your individual financial aid package.